-CTLS Licence Class Licence Class Subclass Restrictions Authorized Activities (if authorized by licence) Notes Connahia Cultivation Standard Cultivation Possess cannabis Obtain dried or fresh cannabis, cannabis plants or cannabis seeds by propagating, cultivating, harvesting For the purpose of testing, alter the chemical or physical properties of the cannabis Sell and distribute dried cannabis, fresh cannabis, cannabis plants or seeds to other licence holders (cultivators, processors, analytical testers, researchers, cannabis drug licence holders), with the exception that dried cannabis or An applicant may apply for a standard cultivation licence, even with a proposed plant surface area of less than 200 square metres but standard cultivation requirements will apply in this case Cultivation may be conducted indoors or outdoors Cannabis Cultivation Micro-Cultivation Plant surface area cannot exceed 200m2 (includes multiple surfaces such as surfaces vertically arranged) licence holders), with the exception that dried cannabis or fresh cannabis cannot be sold to the holder of a nursery licence Sell and distribute cannabis plants or seeds to a licensed nursery Sell and distribute cannabis products that are plants or seeds to a licence holder that is authorized to sell cannabis for medical purposes or to a person authorized to sell cannabis under a provincial or territorial Act Send and deliver cannabis products that are plants or seeds Cultivation may be conducted indoors or outdoors but the cannabis plant surface area includes any indoor/outdoor areas at any single time)
+CTLS Licence Class Licence Class Subclass Restrictions Authorized Activities (if authorized by licence) Notes Cultivation Standard Cultivation Possess cannabis Obtain dried or fresh cannabis, cannabis plants or cannabis seeds by propagating, cultivating, harvesting For the purpose of testing, alter the chemical or physical properties of the cannabis, fresh cannabis, cannabis plants or seeds to other licence holders (cultivators, analytical testers, researchers, cannabis drug licence holders), with the exception that dried cannabis or An applicant may apply for a standard cultivation licence, even with a proposed plant surface area of less than 200 square metres but standard cultivation requirements will apply in this case Cultivation may be conducted indoors or outdoors Cannabis Cultivation Micro-Cultivation Plant surface area cannot exceed 200m (includes multiple surfaces such as surfaces vertically arranged) fresh cannabis cannot be sold to the holder of a nursery licence Sell and distribute cannabis plants or seeds to a licensed nursery Sell and distribute cannabis products that are plants or seeds to a licence holder that is authorized to sell cannabis for medical purposes or to a person authorized to sell cannabis for medical purposes or to a person authorized to sell Send and deliver cannabis products that are plants or seeds Cultivation may be conducted indoors or outdoors but the cannabis plant surface area includes any indoor/outdoor areas at any single time)

-&lt;sup>5 For the purposes of CTLS, users are required to first indicate whether they will be applying for a Cannabis, Analytical Testing, or Research Licence.
+For the purposes of CTLS, users are required to first indicate whether they will be applying for a Cannabis, Analytical Testing, or Research Licence.
 The user will then need to specify the cannabis licence class or subclass (as specified by the Cannabis Regulations) for which they intend to apply

-&lt;sup>6 Should the user select 'Cannabis' as a licence class in CTLS, they will then need to specify the cannabis licence class or subclass (as specified by the Cannabis Regulations) for which they intend to apply
+Should the user select 'Cannabis' as a licence class in CTLS, they will then need to specify the cannabis licence class or subclass (as specified by the Cannabis Regulations) for which they intend to apply

-&lt;sup>7 Licence holders can conduct research and development activities within their authorized licenced activities.
+Licence holders can conduct research and development activities within their authorized licenced activities.
 If the licence holder wishes to conduct research and development activities outside of their authorized licence activities, they must apply for a separate research licence